gunjan-bhattarai/demand-letter-generation/README.md

 settings.json - gemini-cli's settings.json when using the Gemini RAG server.

+To run, move the settings.json of choice to ~/.gemini/settings.json and run the command "gemini" (assuming you have downloaded the gemini-cli already).
+You can test the approach with the following prompt:

+"Generate a demand letter for Case 2024-PI-001.
+Include all medical expenses, lost wages, and pain and suffering damages.
+Reference specific medical findings from Dr. Jones and cite the police report for liability determination.
+The demand should be professional and include proper legal citations."

 Note on embedding providers.
 - Use EMBEDDING_PROVIDER="huggingface" if you want to use specialized embeddings
 - Use EMBEDDING_PROVIDER="together" if you want to use standard open-source (but optimized for inference) embeddings with Together.ai